My favorite among ladoos, made with ground split dalias…

 - Remove the pan from the heat.

-- Try making rolls using your hand out of the mixture, if it forms firm rolls: make medium sized balls.
+- Try making rolls using your hand out of the mixture, it should form firm rolls: make medium sized balls.

-- Place the rolls on a plate, keep aside for 10 to 15 minutes to set.
+- Place the balls on a plate, keep aside for 10 to 15 minutes & it will firm up.

 - Enjoy this melt into the mouth sweets.

-- Store this in an air tight container for a few days.
+- Can be stored in an air tight container for a few days.